OpenNebula/docs/source/quick_start/usage_basics/running_virtual_machines.rst

 .. important:: As mentioned above, in this tutorial we’ll deploy to the Edge Cluster created previously in this Quick Start Guide.
 To complete this tutorial, you need the Edge Cluster up and running.

 Step 1.
-Download the Wordpress Appliance from the OpenNebula Marketplace
+Download the WordPress Appliance from the OpenNebula Marketplace
 ========================================================================

 The `OpenNebula Public Marketplace <https://marketplace.opennebula.io>`_ is a repository of Virtual Machines and appliances which are curated, tested and certified by OpenNebula.